tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 1. TB_DS_PREFIX: The prefix to apply to the DynamoDB table names when creating them in Tinybird, it defaults to `ddb_`
 2. TB_API_ENDPOINT: The URL of your Tinybird Workspace, if different than the default.
 You can easily find this in the Add Datasource > Events API example in the UI.
 It defaults to `https://api.tinybird.co/v0/`
 3. TB_SKIP_TABLE_CHECK: You can set this to True if you want the script to skip checking if the target Tinybird Datasource already exists.
 The script will create it with a good schema by default, but once it's running you may want to set this to skip the extra API call every invocation.
 4. BATCH_SIZE: This sets the number of records to be micro-batched and sent to Tinybird.
-It defaults to 250 which is very conservative.
+It conservatively defaults to 250.
 5. MAX_PAYLOAD_SIZE: Set this to control the maximum payload size sent to Tinybird.
 It defaults to 10Mb.
-6. REGION: Set this to override the AWS Region used for processing if necessary.
+6. REGION: Set this to override the AWS Region used for processing, if necessary.
+It defaults to the execution region of the Lambda.
 7. LOGGING_LEVEL: Controls the detailed logging level of the Lambda.
 Defaults to `INFO`, can be set to `DEBUG` for more verbosity.
 8. TB_CREATE_DS_TOKEN_SECRET_KEY_NAME: You can use this to override the name of the Key in the AWS Secret Manager that stores the Tinybird API Token.
 Defaults to `TB_CREATE_DS_TOKEN`.